-Because of the size of the NEDS and the difference in information collected on records for patients admitted into the hospital directly from the ED (SID records) and for ED patients that are not admitted (SEDD records), the NEDS is divided into four different files:
+Because of the size of the NEDS and the difference in information collected on records for patients admitted into the hospital directly from the ED (SID records) and for ED patients that are not admitted (SEDD records), the NEDS is divided into four types of files:

-- Core File: This file contains records for 100 percent of the ED visits whether resulting in admission or not from the sample of hospitals in participating States and the District of Columbia.
-In 2015, the NEDS Core File has about 30.5 million ED records. - In the 2015 NEDS, data elements based on diagnoses and procedures have been moved out of the Core File and into the Supplemental ED and Inpatient Files. - Supplemental ED File: This file contains additional information for patients who were treated in the ED and not admitted directly to the hospital (e.g., released home, transferred, etc.).
-This information came from the SEDD. - The unique NEDS record identifier (KEY_ED) provides the linkage between the NEDS Core File and the Supplemental ED Files.
-For patients seen in the ED and admitted to the same hospital (SID records), information about the stay is contained in the Supplemental Inpatient Files. - There are two Supplemental ED Files for the 2015 NEDS - Nine months of the calendar year 2015 data (ED visits discharged from January 1, 2015 - September 30, 2015) are in the Supplemental ED File labeled Q1-Q3.
-In 2015, the Q1-Q3 file has 19.8 million ED records. - The Q1-Q3 file includes ICD-9-CM diagnosis codes and related data elements such as the injury flags, Clinical Classification Software (CCS) categories, and other data elements derived from AHRQ software tools. - The Q1-Q3 file includes CPT procedure codes and related data elements.
-The inclusion of ICD-9-CM procedure codes in the Supplemental ED file was discontinued in 2015 because that
+- Core File: This file contains records for 100 percent of the ED visits whether resulting in admission or not from the sample of hospitals in participating States and the District of Columbia. - This file is available in all years of the NEDS. - Supplemental ED File: This file contains additional information for patients who were treated in the ED and not admitted directly to the hospital (e.g., released home, transferred, etc.).
+This information came from the SEDD. - This file is available in all years of the NEDS. - The unique NEDS record identifier (KEY_ED) provides the linkage between the NEDS Core File and the Supplemental ED File.
+For patients seen in the ED and admitted to the same hospital (SID records), information about the stay is contained in the Supplemental Inpatient File. - Supplemental Inpatient File: This file contains data elements that are specific to the inpatient stay, such as total charges, length of inpatient stay, and procedure codes from the SID record.
+Procedures reported on the SID records may have been performed in the ED, but currently there is no way to verify this information. - This file is available in all years of the NEDS. - The unique NEDS record identifier (KEY_ED) provides the linkage between the NEDS Core File and the Supplemental Inpatient File. - Hospital Weights File: This file contains one observation for each hospital-owned ED included in the NEDS and contains weights and variance estimation data elements.
+The unit of observation is the ED. - This file is available for all years of the NEDS.